ILL-DIE-TRYING/phph1/README.md

 There is much to do.
 If you would like to help out with some PHP skills feel free to contribute.

 # WHAT IS PHPH1?
 PHPH1 is a PHP class that bridges the Harmony ONE Node API to PHP.

-The goal is to implement every Node API and make it simple for a dev to input the data and retrieve the results in an easy to use data array.
+The goal is to implement every Node API request and make it simple for a dev to input the data and retrieve the results in an easy to use data array.

 # USAGE
 All functions within the class use the same naming convention and input as the Harmony Node Api which you can browse through here: https://api.hmny.io/